npepin-hub/capstone-prototype/src/pachyderm/README.md

 ## You might find this useful
 Enable stats in development:

 The `"enable_stats": true` parameter [turns on statistics tracking for a pipeline](https://docs.pachyderm.com/latest/reference/pipeline_spec/#enable-stats-optional).
 Your pipeline will commit datum processing information to a special branch ("stats") in its output repo.
-It stores useful information about the datum it processes (timing, size, **logs**...).
+It contains timing, size, **logs**...information about the datum it processes.
 You can access those stats in your dashboard.

 ![Screen Shot 2020-10-29 at 10.02.26 PM.png](https://www.dropbox.com/s/6n20ft0lphte3lo/Screen%20Shot%202020-10-29%20at%2010.02.26%20PM.png?dl=0&raw=1)